Hypnosis Session Prep: How to Get the Most From Your First Visit

 - Phone silenced or turned off completely

 Take a few deep breaths before the call begins.
-You’re stepping into something new and deeply aligned with the part of you that already knows how to heal.
+You are stepping into something new and deeply aligned with the part of you that already knows how to heal.

 You may feel lighter, more peaceful, reflective, or even sleepy.
 This is normal.

-- Don’t schedule intense tasks or conversations right after your session
+- Do not schedule intense tasks or conversations right after your session

 - Directly after your session, go for a short walk, sip some tea, or write down what you noticed